-The 7 Baby Steps is a great and practical guide toward better personal finance that has helped millions of people attain better financial habits.
+Dave Ramsey’s 7 Baby Steps is a great and practical guide toward better personal finance that has helped millions of people around the world attain better financial habits.

 It teaches you to save for your emergency fund, pay off debt, and build wealth while sharing it with others.